gsuuon/model.nvim/README.md

 ## 💭 Usage

-- `:Llm` — Start a completion of either the visual selection or the current buffer
+- `:Llm [prompt-name]` — Start a completion of either the visual selection or the current buffer.
+If you've added alternative [prompts](#prompts) to the config, you can give a prompt name as an argument.
 Streaming text is added on the next line in visual line-wise mode, or from the end of the selection in char-wise visual mode.

+- `:LlmCancel` — Cancel the active response under the cursor

+- `:LlmDelete` — Delete the response under the cursor

 ## Providers
 ### OpenAI ChatGPT (default)